Additional resources to help you prepare

 If you have been diagnosed with a serious illness or are nearing the end of life, you may want to complete medical orders that outline your treatment preferences.

-For South Carolina and Virginia residents, scope of treatment documents are in development.
+- For South Carolina residents: a scope of treatment document is in development.

 Our navigators can also help you learn more about additional care options, including:

 Palliative care – Special medical care for people who are facing serious illnesses or experiencing difficult-to-manage symptoms.
 Palliative care is designed to give you relief from the symptoms, pain and stress of a serious illness so that you can experience an improved quality of life.

 Hospice – Comfort care for people who are nearing the end of life.
 Hospice care focuses on providing you and your family with the highest level of comfort, compassion and quality of life so you can make the most of the time you have left.